K4S4B4/jtd-remote/en/how-to-install/from-booth.md

 ---
 title: From BOOTH
 parent: How to install
-grand parent: English
+grand_parent: English
-nav_order: 2
+nav_order: 1
 ---

 # Install and update from BOOTH

 ## How to download
 ### Free trial version
-Free trial version is available on [BOOTH](https://akiya-souken.booth.pm/items/3026474) or [Steam](https://store.steampowered.com/app/1759710/MocapForAll/).
+Free trial version is available on [BOOTH](https://akiya-souken.booth.pm/items/3026474).

 Before purchase, it is required to try free version and confirm that the software works without problems in your environment.
 In the free version, there are limitations on data export functions.